vikram7658/ML-Squeezing-models/README.md

 But I have considered only the squezzing part of thesis.
 I am From Nepal and Squeezing failure is very common in Himalyan Geolgy.
 Though the parameter value presented in this report are not as common in our parts, but the dependency of the facor to result in squeezing conditons can not be negated.

-Author has choosed models like
+Author has choosed models like SVM, ANN, RF.
+I have used SVM and RF with pipeline and cross validation.

 In the report data are divided on the basis of feature combination.
 I have on other hand taken H, Q, D and SSR which is near to combination A(H, Q, D) and B(H, Q, SSR) by author. where,
     H = Overburden in (m)